shrilakshmirrao/Blockchain-Based-E-Voting-System-with-Enhanced-Biometric-Security/README.md

     1) Authentication
     2) Voting

 The three high level processes carried out by the system are:
     1) Two Step Verification:
         a) Facial recognition of the voter
         b) Verify Blockchain address
     2) Launching a new ballot (Cast Vote using Metamask wallet and perform transaction)
     3) Instantaneous display of election results

    ![image](https://github.com/user-attachments/assets/71eef31b-cf1d-42c6-af08-678d79347ae7)

 The system is built with the assumption that the voter has submitted all the necessary documents such as his identification card (e.g: Aadhaar), at least two days prior to the election day.

 Technological Stack Used:
-  Python Django Web Framework (Authentication website) Ethereum Sepolia Test Network (Infura)
+  Python Django Web Framework (Authentication website), Ethereum Sepolia Test Network (Infura),
-  Ganache CLI (for testing)
+  Ganache CLI (for testing),
-  Truffle Suite
+  Truffle Suite,
-  Metamask wallet
+  Metamask wallet,
   React (Voting Ballot) and Node.js